UVADS/orientation-technical/msds-residential/README.md

 | DS 6001   |Practice and App of Data Science | Jonathan Kropko | full 8 weeks
 | STAT 6021 |Linear Models for Data Science   | Prince  Afriyie | second 4 weeks

-* Monthly workshops led by Professor Alonzi on topics like Cloud Computing
+Professor Alonzi will also be hosting monthly workshops on topics like Cloud Computing.